‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 And Lake sure looked like it.

 “It’s like we just won the lottery,” he said with a wide grin.
 “We’re so excited around here that we have a season to look forward to and we have something to prepare for.
 Our morale right now is through the roof.
-But no question, a few months ago it was a rollercoaster.
+But no question, a few months ago it was a roller coaster.
 We’re playing a Pac-12 season and then we’re not playing it until January and now we’re playing.

-“So at this point of the rollercoaster, we’re at the top right now.
+“So at this point of the roller coaster, we’re at the top right now.
 We are extremely excited to put all of our schemes in.
 We’re out there practicing all together again.
 And right now we are fired up that we get to play football and go play against an opponent here in about six weeks.”

-But Lake also knows, with total certainty, that an absence of accountability could cause that rollercoaster to crash.
+But Lake also knows, with total certainty, that an absence of accountability could cause that roller coaster to crash.
 As part of the Pac-12’s partnership with Quidel Corporation, UW will have access to rapid-results daily COVID-19 testing throughout the coming months.
 Theoretically, they’ll be able to identify positive cases and remove those players or staff members from the community before they become contagious to others.

 But it will be up to each individual player to be accountable as well.